 Tin, like copper, is many times more thermally efficient than stainless steel.
 That makes it a much better choice for lining copper pots and pans.
 Leaving an empty stainless-lined copper pot on heat will delaminate the lining (owing to vastly different expansion coefficients).
 It takes a long time, frankly a lot longer than it would take to damage a tin lining, but once your stainless lining delaminates, well, that pot, along with its copper, is ruined.

 Likewise, the expansion coefficients of iron and the enamels that are often used to coat it are vastly different.
 Over time and repeated heating and cooling enamel will delaminate from iron, regardless of whether the pot was ever heated empty or not.
 Once that happens, that pot is a goner.

-(Word to the wise: It’s never a good idea to heat any lined pot empty.
+(Pro-tip: It’s never a good idea to heat any lined pot empty.
 Naked iron and carbon steel are about the only cooking surfaces that can be safely preheated empty without risking your investment.)